Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Introduction

-\begin{theorem} Retain the assumptions of Theorem~\ref{main}.
-Then Therefore, in cases (i) and (ii) of Theorem~\ref{main}, weak approximation holds for $R^{1}_{K/k} \mathbb{G}_m$ if and only if the HNP fails for $K/k$.
-In all other cases, weak approximation holds for $R^{1}_{K/k} \mathbb{G}_m$. \end{theorem}
+\begin{proposition} Retain the assumptions of Proposition~\ref{main}.
+Then Therefore, in cases (i) and (ii) of Proposition~\ref{main}, weak approximation holds for $R^{1}_{K/k} \mathbb{G}_m$ if and only if the HNP fails for $K/k$.
+In all other cases, weak approximation holds for $R^{1}_{K/k} \mathbb{G}_m$. \end{proposition}

-For the sake of completeness, we also provide criteria for the validity of the HNP when $G \cong A_6$ or $A_7$ (the two groups not addressed by Theorem \ref{main0}).
+For the sake of completeness, we also provide criteria for the validity of the HNP when $G \cong A_6$ or $A_7$ (the two groups not addressed by Theorem \ref{main0}), see Propositions~\ref{thm:A6A7} and \ref{thm:waconditionsA6}.
 The proof uses the first obstruction to the HNP, along with various tricks involving moving between subextensions as detailed in Section~\ref{sec:upanddown}.